-No one can obviously answer this question with certaintly, since it revolves around so many issues which are down to personal, subjective experiences and opinions.
-For those of us who belive in an afterlife, karma, and other such concepts, we have to assume that psychopaths will encounter some kind of justice in whatever afterlife we believe exists.
+No one can obviously answer this question with certainty, since it revolves around so many issues which are down to personal, subjective experiences and opinions.
+For those of us who believe in an afterlife, karma, and other such concepts, we have to assume that psychopaths will encounter some kind of justice in whatever afterlife we believe exists.

 But there are so many questions and objections someone could have to this.
 What is the cutoff point between someone who is merely deeply troubled but well intentioned and someone who is an outright psychopath beyond redemption?

 This is why we want to break down the behavior of psychopaths, more specifically on the issue of awareness and intent as well as the consequences of their behavior, to show that there is a identifiable aspect of evil and malevolence prevalent in these character types, which sets them apart from even other severely disturbed personality types.

 If what is commonly referred to as “hell” does exist, it is safe to say it is reserved precisely for people like psychopaths, and the Buddhist perspective on the psychological corruption and trauma that happens within the abuser themselves when they traumatize someone else is especially useful in helping us understand why psychopaths set themselves up for a ferocious dose of karma down the line by the way they treat others.

 Here is the way we look at the issue, broken down into logical steps, to see how the psychopath is a fundamentally worse personality type than any of the others: